 Created in 1937 for Great Depression-era workers, the ABC test requires today’s independent contractors to pass all three prongs, or to be reclassified as an employee in order to continue working legally.
-Lawmakers say that even if an independent contractor is running a small business with numerous clients, she would have to become an employee of each client, even if her business is organized as an LLC or S Corp.
+Lawmakers say that even if an independent contractor is running a small business with numerous clients, this ABC Test means she would have to become an employee of each client, even if her business is organized as an LLC or S Corp.

 The antiquated ABC Test, quite simply, can’t tell the difference between an exploited worker and a thriving independent contractor in the 21st century.